Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

-Furthermore, our force regularization scheme, detailed in Eq.~\eqref{eq:force_regularization}, provides a family of possible training regimes, parameterized continuously by the regularization coefficient $c_0$.
-We observe that, when tuned properly, including the force regularization term dramatically improves model quality across all choices of symmetry when compared with models trained using traditional score matching ($c_0 \equiv 0$).
-In Table~\ref{tab:model_quality_metrics}, we compare standard training and force-guided training with $c_0 = 0.1$.
+Furthermore, the force guidance scheme detailed in eq.~\eqref{eq:force_regularization} provides a family of possible training regimes, parameterized continuously by the regularization coefficient $c_0$.
+We observe that, when tuned properly, including the force guidance term dramatically improves model quality across all choices of symmetry when compared with models trained using traditional score matching ($c_0 \equiv 0$).
+In table~\ref{tab:model_quality_metrics}, we compare standard training and force-guided training with $c_0 = 0.1$ on $8 \times 8$ lattices.

 Finally, we emphasize that generating these samples with an RK4 integrator was one choice out of many possible methods to solve the probability flow ODE.
 In practice, diffusion models enjoy a plethora of sampling methods for improving predictions and reducing discretization errors.
 For example, higher-order integrators may be used to solve the differential equations with better precision.
-Other sampling techniques involving predictor-corrector methods or adjustmment techniques, such as the Metropolis-adjusted Langevin algorithm (MALA)~\cite{robertsExponentialConvergenceLangevin1996}, are also available.
+Other sampling techniques involving predictor-corrector methods or adjustmment techniques, such as the Metropolis-adjusted Langevin algorithm (MALA)~\cite{RobertsTweedie1996Langevin}, are also available.

 For this study, we limited our scope to Euler and RK4 integrators for generating samples.
-The upper and lower panels of Table~\ref{tab:model_quality_metrics} display a comparison between model quality when using each of these ODE solvers.
+The upper and lower panels of table~\ref{tab:model_quality_metrics} display a comparison between model quality when using each of these ODE solvers.
 These effects must simultaneously take into account the computational cost that each integration technique incurs.
 We measure this cost with the number of function evaluations (NFE), which counts how many times the score network must be evaluated during each integration step and multiplies this count by the total number of ODE solver iterations.
 The baseline is 1 evaluation for Euler and 4 evaluations for RK4 (per integration step), but these are doubled for the $\mathbb{Z}_2$-equivariant network due to the antisymmetrization.
-On average, we observe little appreciable improvement in the three model quality metrics when using the RK4 integrator over the Euler integrator.
+On average, we observe comparable performance in the three model quality metrics when using the RK4 integrator with four times fewer steps than the Euler integrator.

-\section{Application to ${\rm U}(1)$ Gauge Theory in 2D}
+\section{Application to ${\rm U}(1)$ gauge theory in 2D}

 We use the angular representation of ${\rm U}(1)$ gauge theory in two spacetime dimensions and define the ${\rm U}(1)$ lattice action as